EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Transport of opaque application defined data.

 EDHOC is designed to encrypt and integrity protect as much information as possible, and all symmetric keys are derived using as much previous information as possible.
-EDHOC is furthermore designed to be as compact and lightweight as possible, in terms of message sizes, processing, and the ability to reuse already existing CBOR and COSE libraries.
+EDHOC is furthermore designed to be as compact and lightweight as possible, in terms of message sizes, processing, and the ability to reuse already existing CBOR, COSE, and CoAP libraries.

 Cryptographically, EDHOC does not put requirement on the lower layers.
 EDHOC is not bound to a particular transport layer, and can be used in environments without IP.
 It is recommended is to transport the EDHOC message in CoAP payloads, see {{transfer}}.